spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/schema.md

 <%(TOC)%>
 # Schema

-SpatialOS uses [schema](https://docs.improbable.io/reference/latest/shared/concepts/schema#schema) to generate APIs specific to the components in your project.
-These APIs define how you can operate on entity components within SpatialOS.
+Schema is a set of definitions which represent your game's objects in SpatialOS.
+SpatialOS uses schema to generate APIs specific to the components in your project.
+You can then use these APIs in your game's [worker types]({{urlRoot}}//content/glossary#spatialos-component) so their instances can interact with [SpatialOS entity components]({{urlRoot}}/content/glossary#spatialos-component). </br>

+Schema is defined in `.schema` files and written in schemalang.
+When you use the GDK, the schema files and their contents are generated and deleted automatically so you do not have to write or edit schema files manually.
+The GDK generates and deletes schema for you, when you start schema generation.

 #### How to generate schema